The strong Fe K line and spin of the black-hole X-ray binary MAXI J1631-479: Spectral fits

 Our model for spectral fitting in {\sc xspec} \citep{Arnaud96} is

 where {\tt disk} = {\tt kerrbb} or {\tt slimbh}.
 The first term in the curly brackets gives the disk emission alone, and the second term gives the relativistically broadened reflection.
 Both are subject to Comptonization, given by the {\tt comppsc} term outside the brackets.
-The spin parameters in {\tt disk} and {\tt relconv} are tied.
-Then, {\tt plabs} multiplies the model spectra by $K E^{-\Delta\Gamma}$, where $K=1$ and $\Delta\Gamma=0$ for the \nustar A unit, while they are free for the other detectors.
-The interstellar absorption is modeled by {\tt tbfeo} \citep{Wilms00}, where we assume the abundances of \citet{AG89}, except that those of O and Fe are free (with the relative abundances, $Z$, constrained to 0.5--2.0).
-We define our photon energy grid by the command {\tt energies 0.01 1000 1000 log} (necessary for convolution models).
-We note that increasing the sampling of the energy grid twice ({\tt energies 0.01 1000 2000 log}) did not influence the fit or its parameters.
-We use 90\% confidence uncertainties ($\Delta\chi^2 \approx 2.71$; \citealt{Lampton76}).